Skip to Main Content

 Economy

-With the support of the International Monetary Fund, Egypt embarked on an ambitious economic reform in 2017.
+With the support of the International Monetary Fund, Egypt embarked on an ambitious economic reform over the past few years.
 Among the significant measures, the liberalization of the Egyptian pound on the foreign exchange market was accompanied by a depreciation of 50% against the US dollar, and led to an increase in foreign exchange reserves of 80% during the year, mainly due to the influx of capital.
-The depreciation of the currency has increased the competitiveness of exports while the rise in the price of imports has raised inflation to more than 30% in 2017.
-Inflation should gradually decrease in 2018 as the exchange rate impact is absorbed, but rising prices for intermediate goods are services will continue to cripple the purchasing power of average households.

 Leading Exports – Commodities: crude oil and petroleum products, cotton, textiles, metal products, chemicals, processed food